elusivecodes/FyreORM/README.md

 **Exists**

-Determine if matching rows exist.
+Determine whether matching rows exist.

 - `$conditions` is an array or string representing the where conditions.